AnatoliyProjects/lru_cache/README.md

 # Description

-LRU cache is a data structure that combines fast item access by the key with invalidation of least-recently-used items in case of cache limit exhaustion.
+LRU cache is a data structure that combines fast item access by the key with invalidation of least-recently-used items in case of size limit exhaustion.

 These traits make the LRU cache useful when you need to effectively memoize some computations (requests, resources, etc.) without risking memory blowup.